... or keep scrolling to find out everything you need

 They also have dual controls for safety.

-Yes, but please bear in mind your long-term driving goals.
+Yes, it's possible to take a manual or automatic course.
+However, it's important to bear in mind your long-term driving goals.

 Because you don’t have to worry about gears, clutch control and the like, driving an automatic car is much easier.
 As a result, you can’t drive a manual car until you’ve passed a manual test.

-Therefore, you should only choose to learn in an automatic car if you’re 100% sure that you’ll be driving an automatic car when you pass your test.
+Therefore, you should only choose automatic driving lessons if you’re 100% sure that you’ll be driving an automatic car when you pass your test.

 No, unfortunately you can’t.
 Some driving schools allow this, but we’ve found that allowing learners to have courses in their own vehicles to be a logistical nightmare.